 The pace and timing of the process are unique to each of us.
 Sometimes the dance goes two steps forward and other times, one step backwards.
 During these times, when we may feel unsure, hesitant and maybe a little afraid, we often wish for someone to walk along side us and listen without judgement.

-Here, I attempt to share the tools and processes that I’ve discovered and developed over the years to help you achieve peace and contentment in the midst of life’s ups and downs.
+Here, I attempt to share the tools and processes that I’ve discovered and developed over the years to help you find peace, clarity and purpose in the midst of life’s ups and downs.

 Below I have included an overview of The Seasons of Change.
 As you read through, pay attention to how you relate to this model.
 If you have questions as to how the model can help you with whatever is going on in your life right now, contact me and we can discuss it further.

 For those of you who may be considering my online course, The Art of Moving Forward, please note that The Seasons of Change model will be part of the curriculum.

 Every time a change occurs in your life, you embark on a transition journey illustrated here with the seasons.
 Follow the spiral to discover the practical steps you can take to grow through life’s inevitable ups and downs.